boots-edu/textbook/source/original/week8b.md

 A function that is declared with no name is an  _anonymous function\._

-Let’s look at the overall structure of an anonymous function:
+Let's look at the overall structure of an anonymous function:

 \( <span style="color:#C00000">param1:type\,param2:type\,…\,</span>  <span style="color:#C00000">paramN:type</span> \):retType  <span style="color:#0000FF">=></span>   <span style="color:#00B0F0">\{//function body\}</span>